-An additional fee of €1,350 per day is paid to Supervisory Board members (with the exception of the Supervisory Board Chairman) who attend a meeting (or several related meetings) of the Supervisory Board and/or a Supervisory Board committee outside their country of residence.
+An additional fee of €1,350 per day was paid to Supervisory Board members (with the exception of the Supervisory Board Chairman) attending a meeting (or several related meetings) of the Supervisory Board and/or a Supervisory Board committee outside their country of residence.

-1.2.
+6.1.2.
 Functioning of the specialised committees of the Supervisory Board

-Two specialised committees assist the Supervisory Board: [1] the Audit Committee and [2] the Governance, Nomination and Remuneration Committee.
+Two specialised committees assist the Supervisory Board: (1) the Audit Committee and (2) the GN&RC.
 All Supervisory Board members participate in one of these committees.
-The committees function under separate Charters[6].
+The committees function under separate Charters^[2].